naorlivne/dcos-docs/1.10/deploying-services/containerizers/ucr.md

 # Limitations
 - The UCR is a [preview](/docs/1.10/overview/feature-maturity/) feature in DC/OS 1.10.
-- The UCR does not support the following: runtime privileges, Docker options, force pull, named ports, numbered ports, bridge networking, port mapping, private registries with container authentication.
+- The UCR does not support the following: runtime privileges, Docker options, private registries with container authentication.

 # Further Reading
 - [View the Mesos docs for the UCR](http://mesos.apache.org/documentation/latest/container-image/).